 U.S. Food and Drug Administration (FDA) Regulatory Pathways for Medical Devices

-There has been an explosion of new and innovative medical device products launched in the US and global markets over the last 5 years.
+There has been a recent explosion of new and innovative medical device products launched in the US and global markets.
 The medical device industry is now capable of using 3D printers to produce everything from prosthetic parts to artificial knees to surgical tools.
 In addition to the use of 3D printers, the advancement of mobile health (mHealth) applications for smart phones and other electronic communication devices has seen an upsurge in usage and availability. mHealth applications are now used for collecting community and clinical health data, delivering patient healthcare information to doctors, as well as monitoring patient vital signs real-time.
 Medical device users, consumers, and patients expect medical device manufacturers to consistently develop and launch contemporary, state-of-the-art products and technologies that are cheaper, easier to use, and achieve greater benefits for the patient that ultimately result in more effective and efficient patient care and outcomes.
-To ensure these products are safe and effective, the FDA and other global Regulatory Authorities place a heavy burden on the medical device industry to demonstrate that such products are designed, developed, tested, and manufactured according to Current Good Manufacturing Practices (cGMPs) and other applicable Standards and Guidances.
+To ensure these products are safe and effective, the FDA and other global Regulatory Authorities place a heavy burden on the medical device industry to demonstrate that such products are designed, developed, tested, and manufactured according to Current Good Manufacturing Practices (cGMPs) and other applicable Standards and Guidance.
 Obtaining regulatory clearance or approval for new medical device products and technologies has historically been a complex and challenging process for many manufacturers.
 However, in recent years the FDA has taken a more proactive approach to collaborate with industry and streamline the evaluation process of these innovative medical devices to bring safe, effective, and novel products to market faster for the ultimate goal of advancing of public health.

 Regulatory Compliance Associates® Inc. has developed this white paper to help our clients understand the current regulatory pathways for medical devices intended for registration in the US in light of the advancements being made in the medical device field and the FDA’s goal of ensuring the safety and effectiveness of novel devices and technologies.